-According to early tradition, the Book of Revelation and the Fourth Gospel were written and edited around the same time, first the Revelation (95-97 CE) and then, after John's return from Patmos at the end of 96 CE, the Gospel (97-99 CE).
-At the start of this period, the Book of Revelation describes the situation in Ephesus and other cities of Asia Minor as openly hostile to followers of Christ.
-John introduces himself as a companion in the affliction, kingdom and endurance in Jesus (Rev 1,9) and reports that he had been banished as a punishment for his work of witnessing Jesus and the Word of God (Rev 1,9).
+The situation in Ephesus at the time the Gospel was written and edited was hostile to followers of Christ (96-98 CE).
+John introduces himself as a companion in the affliction, kingdom and endurance in Jesus (Rev 1,9).
+The hostility was pervasive and came from all quarters, from the Roman administration, from the more pious pagans and from the Jews.
+Not long before, John had returned from exile on the Island of Patmos (96 CE), where he had been banished as a punishment for his work of witnessing Jesus and the Word of God (Rev 1,9).
 Antipas had been martyred in Pergamon (2,13) and several Christian prisoners awaited execution in Smyrna (2,10).
-The hostility to Christianity was pervasive and came from all quarters, from the Roman administration who regarded it as "an illegal association", from the more pious pagans who saw it as an ungodly threat and from the Jews who despised it as a religious rival.
-Under these conditions, the most obvious explanation for concealing the author's identity in the Fourth Gospel was to protect the apostle John from further persecution.
-The editors did not want to risk having John brought before the Roman authorities again by allowing him to be identified, by one of the ubiquitous spies and informers, as the author of the literature of this new and not-yet-legal community.
+Christianity was still regarded as "an illegal association" by the Romans, as an ungodly threat by adorers of the pagan gods, and as a despised religious rival by the Jews.
+The purpose of concealing the beloved disciple's identity was simply to protect the beloved disciple from further persecution.
+The redactor did not want to risk having the beloved disciple brought before the Roman magistrates again, by allowing him to be identified, by one of the ubiquitous spies and informers, as the author of the literature of this new and not-vet-legal community.
 And so they decided to 'encode' the connection between the apostle and his Gospel, in order to keep his identity secret to those on the outside.
 The faithful, those on the inside, could easily have been informed, by word of mouth, that 'the one whom Jesus loves' was a code for John, in Hebrew Yochanan, whose meaning is very similar: 'the one whom God favours'.

 In Chapter 21 the editors are more forthcoming, because this chapter makes most sense if it was written after John had died in 98 CE.
-For those on the inside, the narratives in this chapter tell us that the beloved disciple was the author (Jn 21,20-24), that he was a Galilean fisherman and companion of Peter (21,1-14) and that, although he had died, he will remain until the second coming (21,15-19) to accomplish the prophetic mission described in his Book of Revelation (Rev 10,11-11,2).
-With these three short passages the faithful would have grasped his identity fully and without ambiguity, but for those on the outside it remained an enigma.
+For those on the inside, the narratives in this chapter tell us that the beloved disciple was the author (Jn 21,20-24), that he was a Galilean fisherman and companion of Peter (21,1-14) and that, although he died, he will remain until the Second Coming (21,15-19) to accomplish the prophetic mission described in his Book of Revelation (Rev 10,11-11,1-2).
+With these three short passages the faithful would have grasped his identity fully, without ambiguity, but for those on the outside, it was still an enigma.